unbxd/search-JS-library/docs_new/configurations/LoaderConfig.md

+---
+layout: default
+title: Loader
+parent: Configurations
+nav_order: 4
+---

+# Loader
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

-## Loader Config
+## Behavior

 Configure page loader to be shown when fetching search API results by setting the “loader” config object.

+## Config

 The following options are available under the object:

 | OPTIONS | DATATYPE | DEFAULT VALUE | DESCRIPTION |
 |----------|----------|----------|----------|